 This urban beach of golden sand is located in Mazagón in the municipality of Palos de la Frontera, next to the Castilla beach.
 Together with this and Doñana beach, they form a spectacular coastline of almost 60 kilometres.
 Here you can enjoy a wide variety of leisure services for families.
 Due to its location, it enjoys a large influx of visitors, but its 9,000 metres of extension allow for a certain amount of peace and quiet, as it has several different areas.
 The closest one to the marina has a multitude of restaurants and beach bars, while the one next to the Parador has pine woods and sand cliffs.
 Its appearance is thus much more rustic.

-In the north of the peninsula it is also possible to enjoy almost endless beaches.
+In the north of the peninsula it is also possible to enjoy another of the Spanish longest beaches.
 This is the case of Carnota, located on the Costa da Morte in A Coruña.
 With a paradisiacal appearance, crystalline waters and white sand, it is surrounded by a green environment characteristic of the northern lands, in this case Galicia.
 Its state of conservation is exemplary.
 It is part of a natural area created by the sandy mouth of the river Valdebois, together with the Caldebarcos Marshes.
 The area is home to a multitude of migratory birds and endemic flora.
 According to the German magazine “Traum Strände”, it is one of the 100 best in the world.

 The Deltebre is one of the most beautiful natural areas of Tarragona.
 La Punta del Fangar is a peninsula of thin, golden sand.
 On the beach it is compact with the sea water, so it is possible to ride a bicycle to the lighthouse, its true sign of identity.
 At the same time, the protected native fauna and its dunes, which cannot be stepped on, give it a high ecological value.
 In spring and summer, seagulls and terns nest there.
 Birds, insects, small mammals and amphibians proliferate in the area.
 It is also an important seafood area, its molluscs and oysters are appreciated throughout the peninsula, as well as its rice, which is intensively cultivated in the area.